-A: Sealaska directors authorized the establishment of a Shareholder Bereavement Benefit program at the May 7, 2018 board meeting.
+A: Sealaska directors authorized the establishment of a Shareholder Burial Benefit program at the May 7, 2018 board meeting.
 The program is officially called Deishú Memorial Fund.

 Q: To be eligible for the Deishú Memorial Fund, do you have to own shares?

 A: The Deishú Memorial Fund is available to original shareholders, whether they currently have shares or have gifted the shares.
 In addition, shareholders who own voting shares are eligible for the benefit.